Furnace Repair Checklist

 - Locate the breaker titled “furnace” or “heat,” and make sure it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- With one hand, firmly flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and contact an expert from Brandon Heating and Plumbing at 204-728-0180 quickly.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact an expert from Brandon Heating and Plumbing at 204-728-0180 quickly.

 No matter your furnace’s age or brand, it has at minimum one regular wall switch situated on or close to it.

 - Make sure the switch is flipped up in the “on” placement.
 If it was switched off, anticipate your furnace could take up to five minutes to ignite.
 (If you don’t know where your furnace is located, take a look at your basement, garage or utility closet.
 It can also be in a crawl space or attic.)

 When we consider heating breakdowns, a dirty, clogged air filter is often the top culprit.